 - “objdump -D hello.out | grep -A15 main.” will disassemble your binary and print the 15 rows after the main instruction.

-Every byte will be shown as a hexadecimal value.
+Each byte will be shown as a hexadecimal value.
 Do you know why it uses hexadecimal notation? – Yes, you’re right: Every byte exists from 8 Bit.
-Hexadecimal system has a base of 16.
+The hexadecimal system has a base of 16.
 Every byte has 2^8 possible states, that means with only 2 hexadecimal marks you can describe the value of every possible state from a byte.
 (So cool).

 A little less more information before we jump in

-Each Processor use some internal variables or better called registers.
+Each Processor uses some internal variables or better-called registers.
 These registers are divided into the following structure: